matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ## Sub-proposal 5: Upgraded rooms have the same room ID
 ### Proposal

+After a room is upgraded, links to the room still point at the old ID.

+For example:

+- room aliases point at the old room ID
+- bot integrations refer to the old room ID

+We propose to make upgraded rooms keep the same room ID as the old version, by introducing a server-only sub-ID that represents the version of the room.

+Clients and external systems continue to use the existing room ID, and servers use room ID + room version to identify the real actual room.

+When a client talks to a server using just room ID, the server automatically picks the most recent version of that room.

+TODO: much more specific here.

 ### Potential issues

+If servers disagree on which version is most recent, and which version exists, split brain situations could occur.

 ### Alternatives
 ### Security considerations
 ### Unstable prefix